bernhardAxonIvy/doc/source/engine-guide/getting-started/linux/install.rst

     cd latest

 ..
 Note::
-  The most important folders of the Axon Ivy Engine are:
+  The most important folders of the |ivy-engine| are:

   * :file:`bin` folder which contains all the executables.
   * :file:`configuration` folder which contains the configuration files.